wanhaozhou/ADA-Project/README.md

-# A list of internal milestones up until project milestone 3
-Before the milestone 3,

 # Questions for TA
 ~~1.
 Would you please offer us any advice on how to identify a product's quality regardless of the cover, i.e. the quality itself of the product, not the cover?
 Are there any datasets describing this attribute?~~